 Chalcogenide optical materials (chalcogenide glasses)

-Chalcogenide glasses have good bandwidth of infrared radiation.
-But refractive index of these materials is lower than refractive index of semiconductor materials.
+Chalcogenide glasses have good bandwidth of infrared radiation but their refractive index is lower than that of semiconductor materials.